knightebsuku/python3-django-qoqa/README.md

 * python3-venv(>= 3.5)
 * python3-setuptools
 * dh-python
+* python3-colorama

-We'll go through the usage of qoqa by creating a full django project, packaging and deploying it
+We'll go through the usage of qoqa by creating a demo django project, packaging and deploying it

 ## Creating a new Project
 To create a new Django project the following command is used
 ```
 $qoqa new fruit
 ```
-The above command will launch an interactive session asking a few questions.
+The above command will launch an interactive session asking a couple of database questions.

 _At this current stage only sqlite3 and postgresql databases are supported_